How did Leapfrog elevate Never Events to a national priority?

 A Never Event is a medical error that should never happen, such as an object left inside a patient or the transfer of a wrong type of blood.
 Leapfrog utilizes the National Quality Forum's list of serious reportable events in asking hospitals to adopt a Never Events policy.

-Leapfrog's Never Events policy asks hospital to commit to four basic acts if a Never Event does occur:
+Leapfrog's Never Events policy has been updated for the 2017 Leapfrog Hospital Survey and now asks hospitals to commit to eight basic acts if a Never Event does occur:

 - apologize to the patient and family,

 - waive all costs related to the event and follow-up care,